michaeltao0713/arch-docs/03_Post-Installation/03_Basic-Hyprland.md

 You'll have to set them as your default apps in the hyprland.conf file.
 Dotfiles should have these already set.

 We'll install more apps and start configuring things later.

+## Brightness/Volume Change

+Install `brightnessctl` to be able to use your keyboard brightness change macros.
+Install `playerctl` to be able to use volume control macros.